CMPS-6100/lab-07-template/lab-08.md

     - `$ vi file.txt` opens file.txt in the vim text editor.
 - `git`: Issue any of the git commands to interact with a git repository.

+For an introduction to the shell, from the shell itself, issue the command:

+`$ man intro`

 ## Secrets

 In your home directory, I have hidden a secret directory with a secret file.